WeChat holds the top spot in the Chinese mobile ecosystem. WeChat APP for Business via WeChat Pay can now build Sales in Australia.

 - Trickling effect: As mentioned earlier, the digital revolution has not diminished the power of word of mouth, but has in fact made it more stronger a phenomenon, with added capabilities as mass sharing and broadcast now being available to individual users.
 If the tourists who have visited Australia take back positive reviews about shopping in the country, then it opens door for more willing people to come to Australia and shop here.

 - Communication: As the proverb goes, ‘In China, do as the Chinese do’.
 One must use what the Chinese use if they seek to maintain communication with the large number of people there.
 Communication and connectivity can be used for a number of useful things, including news delivery, promoting culture and values, getting information, and most importantly, doing business.
 Hence, using WeChat pay is paramount for businesses for a multiple number of reasons, ranging from immediate to long term.

-If your business’s targeted audiences are the Chinese, than you should also optimize your site for the Chinese search engine – Baidu.
+If your business’s targeted audiences are the Chinese, then you should also optimise your site for the Chinese search engine – Baidu.
 Here is a detailed Baidu SEO guide that can help you win!